Alvin-Vuong/triplexarchery/README.md

 archers to store their scores online in one, impossible-to-lose place.
 Create and maintain your own personal score profile today.

 Developed by Alvin Vuong (Back-end) and Yuki Pan (Front-end).
 Original concept was created during AngelHack Silicon Valley 2014.
+Now an ongoing project.

 Technologies used:
 - Java